Click or the topic for details:

 Are there new chassis requirements for the Intel® Core™ i5 Processor platforms?

-No. Chassis requirements are the same for the Intel® Core™ i5 Desktop Processor platforms utilizing the LGA1150 / LGA1151 / LGA1155 / LGA1156 sockets.
+No. Chassis requirements are the same for the Intel® Core™ i5 Desktop Processor platforms using the LGA1150 / LGA1151 / LGA1155 / LGA1156 sockets.
 Currently available chassis tested to support 95 W processors should meet the requirement.
-The use of a Thermally Advantaged Chassis (TAC) is still highly recommended.
+We highly recommend using a Thermally Advantaged Chassis (TAC).
 Note that the i5-6600K has a thermal envelope of 130 W.

 Where can I find out about the Intel® Processor warranty process?

-What thermal solution should I use for Intel® Core™ i5-6600K and i7-6700K Processors?Intel® Core™ i5-6600K and i7-6700K Processors require a thermal solution for a 130 W Processor Thermal Design Power (TDP).
-The processors have a thermal envelope of 130 W and a power consumption of 95 W.
+What thermal solution should I use for Intel® Core™ i5-7600K and i5-6600K Processors?Intel® Core™ i5-7600K and i5-6600K Processors require a thermal solution for a 130 W Processor Thermal Design Power (TDP).
+These Intel® Processors have a thermal envelope of 130 W and a power consumption of 91 W or 95 W respectively.

 Where can I find installation information for Intel® Core™ i5 Desktop Processors?